-Sec.
+SEC.
 146. Prohibited Activities. -

-(a) No accredited employee organization may hold a strike more than once a year.

-(b) No dispute which occurred prior to the notice to strike, which were not raised in the said notice, may be the subject of succeeding strikes.
-However, a dispute which occurred subsequent to the notice may be the subject of another strike provided that the same shall be subject to the one (1)-year rule provided for in the preceding paragraph.

-(c) No person engaged in the strike shall commit any act of violence, coercion or intimidation or obstruct the free ingress to or egress from the agency's premises for lawful purposes or obstruct public thoroughfares.

-(d) No person shall obstruct, impede, or interfere with, by force, violence, coercion, threats, or intimidation any peaceful strike, or shall aid or abet such obstruction or interference.

-(e) No employee organization may declare a strike without first having filed the notice required under Sec.
-144 and the necessary strike vote first having been obtained and filed with the PSLMC.

-(f) No employee organization may go on strike without ensuring and maintaining effective skeletal force.
+- (a) No accredited employee organization may hold a strike more than once a year. - (b) No dispute which occurred prior to the notice to strike, which were not raised in the said notice, may be the subject of succeeding strikes.
+However, a dispute which occurred subsequent to the notice may be the subject of another strike provided that the same shall be subject to the one (1)-year rule provided for in the preceding paragraph. - (c) No person engaged in the strike shall commit any act of violence, coercion or intimidation or obstruct the free ingress to or egress from the agency's premises for lawful purposes or obstruct public thoroughfares. - (d) No person shall obstruct, impede, or interfere with, by force, violence, coercion, threats, or intimidation any peaceful strike, or shall aid or abet such obstruction or interference. - (e) No employee organization may declare a strike without first having filed the notice required under Sec.
+144 and the necessary strike vote first having been obtained and filed with the PSLMC. - (f) No employee organization may go on strike without ensuring and maintaining effective skeletal force.

-BOOK IV.
-PERSONNEL BENEFITS AND PRIVILEGES, DAYS AND HOURS OF WORK AND OFFICIAL RECORDS

-Title I - Personnel Benefits and Privileges

-Chapter One.
-Health and Other Services
+1 2 BOOK IV.
+PERSONNEL BENEFITS AND PRIVILEGES, DAYS AND HOURS OF 3 WORK AND OFFICIAL RECORDS 4 5 Title I - Personnel Benefits and Privileges 6 Chapter One.
+Health and Other Services 7 8 SEC.
+147. Policy. - The health, welfare, safety and security of every personnel in 9 the civil service system shall be the concern of government.
+Each department or agency shall make provisions OUT OF THEIR EXISTING BUDGETS for personnel health, 10 11 welfare, medical, SPIRITUAL and counseling services and Leave benefits and promote 12 and develop occupational safety, sports and recreation programs and similar services.
+13 SEC.
+148. Comprehensive Occupational Health Program. - A comprehensive 14 15 occupational health program including medical, dental and other health services shall be 16 established and maintained for all personnel in the civil service system.
+17 18 SEC.
+149. Safety and Accident Prevention. - Each department or agency shall 19 develop and maintain a continuing occupational safety and accident prevention program 20 for its officers and employees.
+21 22 SEC.
+150. Personnel Counseling. - Each department or agency shall provide 23 personnel counseling services, including pre-retirement counseling.
+24 25 SEC.
+151. Personnel Recreation. - Each department or agency shall provide 26 facilities for sports and recreational activities and shall encourage voluntary participation 27 of its officers and employees.
+28 Chapter Two.
+Leave Benefits 29 30 31 SEC.
+152. Entitlement to Leave Privileges. - Appointive personnel of the 32 government, whether permanent, temporary, contractual or casual as well as elective 33 official[er]s who render the required number of office hours shall be entitled to an annual 34 fifteen (15)-day vacation and fifteen (15)-day sick leave with full pay exclusive of 35 Saturdays, Sundays, and public holidays.

 SEC.
-147. Policy. - The health, welfare, safety and security of every personnel in the civil service system shall be the concern of government.
-Each department or agency shall make provisions OUT OF THEIR EXISTING BUDGETS for personnel health, welfare, medical, SPIRITUAL and counseling services and leave benefits and promote and develop occupational safety, sports and recreation programs and similar services.
+155. Forced/Mandatory Vacation Leave. - All appointive and elective officers and employees of the government with ten (10) days or more vacation leave credits shall be required to go on MANDATORY vacation leave whether continuous or commutation of leave credits shall be exclusive of Saturdays, Sundays and holidays.

 SEC.
-148. Comprehensive Occupational Health Program. - A comprehensive occupational health program including medical, dental and other health services shall be established and maintained for all personnel in the civil service system.

-- SEC.
-149. Safety and Accident Prevention.
-Each department or agency shall develop and maintain a continuing occupational safety and accident prevention program for its officers and employees. - SEC.
-150. Personnel Counseling.
-Each department or agency shall provide personnel counseling services, including pre-retirement counseling. - SEC.
-151. Personnel Recreation.
-Each department or agency shall provide facilities for sports and recreational activities and shall encourage voluntary participation of its officers and employees. - SEC. .
-HAZARD BENEFITS.
-EACH DEPARTMENT OR AGENCY, IN ACCORDANCE WITH THE DEPARTMENT OF BUDGET AND MANAGEMENT (DBM) AND THE COMMISSION SHALL PROVIDE FOR HAZARD BENEFITS FOR THEIR PERSONNEL WHO WORK IN AREAS OR UNDER CONDITIONS THAT HAVE BEEN DECLARED TO BE HAZARDOUS TO HEALTH, SAFETY AND WELL BEING.

-Chapter Two.
-Leave Benefits

-- SEC.
-152. Entitlement to Leave Privileges.
-Appointive personnel of the government, whether permanent, temporary, contractual or casual as well as elective officIAL[er]s who render the required number of office hours shall be entitled to an annual fifteen (15)-day vacation and fifteen (15)-day sick leave with full pay exclusive of Saturdays, Sundays, and public holidays. - SEC.
-153. Leave of Absence of Part-time Personnel.
-Public officers and employees rendering service on a part-time basis are entitled to vacation and sick leave benefits proportionate to the number of hours they served.

-SEC.
-154. Leave of Absence of Personnel on Rotation Basis. - Public officers and employees on rotation basis shall be entitled to vacation and sick leave corresponding to the length of service they rendered.

-SEC.
-155. Forced/Mandatory Vacation Leave. - All appointive and elective officers and employees of the government with ten (10) days or more vacation leave credits shall be required to go on MANDATORY vacation leave whether continuous or intermittent for a minimum of five (5) working days annually.

-SEC.
 156. Accumulation and Commutation of Leave. - Vacation and sick leave shall be cumulative and commutative.
-Except for personnel covered by special laws, commutation of leave credits shall be exclusive of Saturdays, Sundays and holidays.
+Except for personnel covered by special laws,